 3. VMware Storage Location

-One of our customers was stating that it is essential for him to know which file systems on VMware servers resides locally or remotely.
-If a file system resides remotely, then he needed the information which NAS hosts the storage.
+One of our customers was stating that it is essential for him to know which file systems on VMware servers reside locally or remotely.
+If a file system resides remotely, then he needed the information on which NAS hosts the storage.
 It turned out, that this feature was pretty trivial to implement and we simply added a new “Location” field for the logical disks.

 4. Database Port Discovery